-- (1) Is designed to stabilize stream banks or enhance stream function or habitat located within an existing stream, waterway, or floodplain; - (2) Avoids and minimizes impacts to forests and provides for replanting onsite an equivalent number of trees to the number removed by the project; - (3) May be performed under a municipal separate storm sewer system permit, a watershed implementation plan growth offset, or another plan administered by the State or local government to achieve or maintain water quality standards; and - (4) Is not performed to satisfy stormwater management, wetlands mitigation, or any other regulatory requirement associated with proposed development activity.
+- (1) Is designed to stabilize stream banks or enhance stream function or habitat located within an existing stream, waterway, or floodplain; - (2) Avoids and minimizes impacts to forests and provides for replanting onsite an equivalent number of trees to the number removed by the project; - (3) May be performed under a municipal separate storm sewer system permit, a watershed implementation plan growth offset, or another plan administered by the State or local government to achieve or maintain water quality standards; and

+(4) Is not performed to satisfy stormwater management, wetlands mitigation, or any other regulatory requirement associated with proposed development activity.

-Street tree means any tree planted in the public right-of-way or within a public access easement granted to the City for a private street.
+Street tree means any tree planted in the public right-of-way, or within a public access easement granted to the City for a private street.

-Subdivision means a subdivision of land as defined in Chapter 25, except that subdivision does not include the creation of ownership lots as that term is defined in Chapter 25.
+Subdivision means the division of a lot, tract or parcela subdivision of land into two (2) or more lots, plats, sites, or other divisions of land or assemblage of land for the purpose, whether immediate or future, of sale, lease, transfer of ownership, or development.
+"Subdivision" includes resubdivision, but as defined in Chapter 25, except that subdivision does not include the creation of ownership lots as that term is defined in chapter 25 (Zoning Ordinance) Chapter 25.

-Tract means a property or unit of land for which an application for a covered approval is filed.
+Tract means a property or unit of land for which an application for a covered permit or approval is filed.
 A tract may consist of one or more lots or parcels of land.

-Tract area means the total area of a tract, including both forested and non-forested areas, to the nearest 100 square feet.
+Tract area means the total area of a tract, including both forested and non-forested areas, to the nearest one hundred (100) square feet.